 Hello, welcome to bibliomanic!

-Bibliomanic is primarily my reading and translation blog.
-The usual fare is short excerpts, micro-reviews of books I’ve recently read, reading logs, links to my writing or translations elsewhere and so on.
+Bibliomanic is basically a personal reading and translation blog.
+The usual fare is short excerpts, micro-reviews of books I’ve recently read, monthly reading logs, links to my writing or translations elsewhere and so on.
 More seldom, I draw up lists (of ‘blotto books’, or of canonical works of literary criticism, for instance), or nitpick on punctuation, or discuss the frustrations of breaking into literary translation.

 Here are some authors and books I really like to read:

 And a little about myself, Jacob Siefring.
+I am, in addition to many other things, a translator, writer, and critic.
 My translation work and criticism have been published in lots of great journals, including Gorse Journal, Montreal Review of Books, The White Review, The Collagist, Numéro Cinq, Music & Literature, Golden Handcuffs Review and other magazines.
-You can learn about some of the services that I offer here (namely, translation and copywriting).
+You can learn about some of the services that I offer here — namely, translation and copywriting.

 A Note on Copyright